VCU Presidential Research Quest Fund

 For documents with tracked changes, turn off the tracked changes function and accept all changes.

 Research Fund application packages must be saved as a single PDF.
-Documents should be named PIlastname_date.pdf (e.g. Smith_August2009.pdf).
+Documents should be named PIlastname_perqYear.pdf (e.g. Smith_perq2015.pdf).

-Please direct all questions to Ann Nichols-Casebolt, Senior Associate Vice President for Research Development, at firstname.lastname@example.org.
+- Ann Nichols-Casebolt, Senior Associate Vice President for Research Development, firstname.lastname@example.org